The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Scientific Motivation

 A {\it 511-CAM} could furthermore observe X-ray lines from nucleosynthesis in various astrophysical settings.
-Harrison et al.\ describe prominent lines at 158, 749, and 812 keV (from the decay of $^{56}$Ni) and prominent lines at 847 and 511 keV (from the decay of $^{56}$Co) in the spectra of SNe Ia.
+Harrison et al.\ describe prominent lines at 158, 749, and 812 keV (from the decay of $^{56}$Ni) and at 847 and 511 keV (from the decay of $^{56}$Co) in the spectra of SNe Ia.
 These two decays power much or all of the emission from SNe Ia \cite{harrison_etal_2011}, and a {\it NUSTAR} follow-up mission could detect several tens of these objects per year.
-Diehl et al.\ list prominent $\gamma$-ray lines at 68\,keV and 78\,keV (from the radioactive decay of $^{44}$Ti in core-collapse supernovae), at 122\,keV and 158\,keV (from decays of $^{57}$Ni and $^{56}$Ni, respectively, in supernova nucleosynthesis), at 478\,keV (from the decay of $^7$Be in nova nucleosynthesis), and at 812\,keV and 847\,keV (from the decays of $^{56}$Ni and $^{56}$Co, respectively, in supernova nucleosynthesis) as important diagnostics \cite{2017AIPC.1852d0004D}.
-A deeper understanding of SNe Ia explosion mechanisms would greatly benefit their use as standard candles in astronomy.
+A deeper understanding of SNe Ia explosion mechanisms would greatly benefit many areas of study, given their use as standard candles in astronomy and cosmology.

-Similarly, the remnant of a neutron star merger that occurred between a thousand and a million years ago would emit prominent $\gamma$-ray lines with energies 400 keV and 700 keV (from the decays of $^{125}$Sb, $^{126}$Sb, $^{140}$La, $^{213}$Bi, $^{214}$Bi, and $^{246}$Am), along with other lines at lower and higher energies \cite{korobkin_2019}.
+Finally, such an instrument could have even more relevant objects of study: Diehl et al.\ list prominent $\gamma$-ray lines at 68\,keV and 78\,keV (from the radioactive decay of $^{44}$Ti in core-collapse supernovae), at 122\,keV and 158\,keV (from decays of $^{57}$Ni and $^{56}$Ni, respectively, in supernova nucleosynthesis), at 478\,keV (from the decay of $^7$Be in nova nucleosynthesis), and at 812\,keV and 847\,keV (from the decays of $^{56}$Ni and $^{56}$Co, respectively, in supernova nucleosynthesis) as important diagnostics for their respective source classes \cite{2017AIPC.1852d0004D}.
+Similarly, the remnant of a neutron star merger that occurred between a thousand and a million years ago would emit prominent $\gamma$-ray lines with energies of 400 keV and 700 keV (from the decays of $^{125}$Sb, $^{126}$Sb, $^{140}$La, $^{213}$Bi, $^{214}$Bi, and $^{246}$Am), along with other lines at lower and higher energies \cite{korobkin_2019}.
 However, experiments of reasonable size can detect only nearby galactic remnants.